Ending a Tenancy in Special Circumstances

 Tenancies typically end when either the landlord or the tenant gives notice or when the tenancy term is finished.
 There are also some special circumstances that can cause a tenancy to end:

-- Family Violence or Long-Term Care
+- Family or Household Violence or Long-Term Care

 - Frustrated Tenancy Agreement